 WDC's scientists are leading authorities on this issue and are working with colleagues across the globe to get the problem wider recognition.
 Thanks to our efforts international fora, such as the UN's Convention on Migratory Species (CMS), are asking countries to address the unsustainable consumption of meat from dolphins and small whales.

-Read our in-depth report into the hunting of small whales and dolphins around the world (published in 2018).
+Read our in-depth report into the hunting of small whales and dolphins around the world (updated in 2024).

 Please help us stop dolphin hunts